 The hip joint is one of the largest joints in the body.
 It is composed of one osseous joint.
-The hip was designed for weight bearing and mobility on several different planes.
-The stability of the hip comes from the joint design, joint capsule, ligaments, muscle and a cartilaginous tissue called the labrum.
+The hip ensures weight-bearing and mobility on several different planes.
+The stability of the hip comes from the joint design, joint capsule, ligaments, muscle, and cartilaginous tissue called the labrum.

 Bone and Joint